What Is a Birth Debrief, and Do You Need One?

 How long after birth can you have a debrief?

 There is no expiry date on this kind of support.
 Whether your birth was six weeks ago or several years ago, if it is still with you, a postnatal debrief can help.
-Many mothers come to this work when they are pregnant again and want to reflect on their birth experience before facing another one.
+Many mothers come to this work when they are about to give birth again and want to reflect on their birth experience before facing another one.

 Do I need to bring my birth notes?